AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::PrepayInstanceGroupClone.md

     },
     "DiskMappings": {
       "Type": "Json",
       "Description": "Disk mappings to attach to instance.
 Max support 16 disks.\nIf the image contains a data disk, you can specify other parameters of the data disk via the same value of parameter \"Device\".
-If parameter \"Category\" is not specified, it will be cloud_efficiency instead of \"Category\" of data disk in the image.Old instances will not be changed.", "MaxLength": 16
+If parameter \"Category\" is not specified, it will be cloud_efficiency instead of \"Category\" of data disk in the image.
+Old instances will not be changed.", "MaxLength": 16
     },
     "SystemDiskDescription": {
       "Type": "String",
-      "Description": "Description of created system disk.Old instances will not be changed."
+      "Description": "Description of created system disk.
+Old instances will not be changed."
     },
     "AutoRenew": {
       "Type": "String",
       "Description": "Whether renew the fee automatically?
 When the parameter InstanceChargeType is PrePaid, it will take effect.
 Range of value:True: automatic renewal.False: no automatic renewal.
-Default value is False.Old instances will not be changed.", "AllowedValues": [
+Default value is False.
+Old instances will not be changed.", "AllowedValues": [
         "True",
         "False"